Sv443-Network/UserUtils/README.md

 type Numberish = number | Array<unknown> | NodeList | { length: number } | { size: number };

 /**
- * Returns the translation key with a common pluralization identifier appended to it,
+ * Returns the translated value given the key with a common pluralization identifier appended to it,
  * given the number of items (or size of Array/NodeList or anything else with a `length` or `size` property).
  */
-function pl(key: string, num: Numberish): string {
+function trpl(key: string, num: Numberish, ...values: Stringifiable[]): string {
   if(typeof num !== "number") {
     if("length" in num)
       num = num.length;